JCheney20/UWC_SE_2025/application/README.md

 ## Further Reading

-In the `/docs` folder you'll find documentation to help you get started with the project and its libraries.
+In the `/docs` folder you'll find documentation to help you get jump started with the project and its libraries.

 Note for this project, if it is too much of a hassle to learn or strapped for time, you can just use the original way of styling.

 ## Additional Resources